How can a GEP be taken?

 Eligibility for a GEP is restricted to students who have successfully completed a local practicum and are in at least the third year of their four year degree.

-Students who’ve successfully completed EPR701 in the Master of Teaching are also eligible.
+Students who have successfully completed EPR701 in the Master of Teaching are also eligible.
 Applications open in March each year.
 Students must be enrolled in one of these courses:

 - Bachelor of Education (Early Years) (Vanuatu program only).